duythai275/OOP_Ass3_Kim_Thai/Readme.txt

 How to run the program.
   - There are two options to run the program.
 	a.
 Using Eclipse - This program is initially generated on eclipse.
-When users execute the program they will be prompted to enter input, and the program will be run by the input from users.
+When users execute the program they will be prompted the main window.

 	b.
 Using Command Line - In order to use command line to run the program, a runnable JAR file must be created with Eclipse.
 One the JAR file is created, it can be used in command line to execute the program.
+	c.
+Double click on the runable Jar file to run the program